First licensed Jan. 1967 as WN3HCQ.

 ---- DX Stations: LoTW is preferred QSL route however I answer all DX cards received via the Bureau 100%.
-If direct QSL is requested, please include SAE.
+If direct QSL is requested, please include a self addressed envelope.

-----North American Stations needing Virginia/Mathews County confirmation, LoTWis the preferred method but will respond to direct requests for a QSL card; Please include SAE.
+----North American Stations needing Virginia/Mathews County confirmation, LoTWis the preferred method but will respond to direct requests for a QSL card; Please include self addressed envelope.